 - Bring food or drink in areas where they are prohibited.

-- Bring firearms, weapons, fireworks, or other dangerous substances into Libraries.
+- Bring firearms, weapons, fireworks, or other dangerous substances into the libraries.

-- Bring animals, other than identified service animals, into Libraries.
+- Bring animals, other than identified service animals, into the libraries.

-- Ride mopeds, bicycles, skateboards, roller blades, hover boards or skates in Library buildings or on walkways where hazards, property damage, or personal injury could be created by their use.
-These vehicles also may not be stored in any public spaces, hallways, corridors, offices, balconies or stairwells, or attached to railings.
+- Ride mopeds, bicycles, skateboards, scooters, inline skates, roller skates, or hoverboards in Library buildings or on walkways where hazards, property damage, or personal injury could be created by their use.
+These vehicles also may not be stored in any public spaces, hallways, corridors, offices, balconies, or stairwells, or attached to railings.
 Exceptions are made for strollers and vehicles used by persons with disabilities.